 Then came the Christchurch earthquake.
 That again exposed the design professions and their processes to close scrutiny and some fell on the Building Codes we worked under.
 We’ve all seen significant change in the way buildings are fabricated, the primary structure and how that influences the aesthetic of our buildings.
 Concrete beam and column structures are being replaced with ductile jointed steel frames.
 Overall building frames are reducing in weight and size.
 Exterior panels are reducing in weight.
 Engineered glass façades are starting to dominate – at least in Christchurch.
 All sorts of elements have been influenced by that event, with flow-on consequences in the way we all work and deliver buildings.

-On the flipside, the last 20 years have seen vast changes in the pallet of materials and finishes the architect can choose from, and achievements of pre-eminent architects have changed the expectations of our clients.
+On the flipside, the last 20 years have seen vast changes in the palette of materials and finishes the architect can choose from, and achievements of pre-eminent architects have changed the expectations of our clients.
 People want a better environment than they used to.
 They have always wanted more than what their budget allows, but I’ve seen a positive reinforcement of the skills of the architects around me.
 The dedication and focus on doing more with less, in an aesthetic way, is always coming out in the projects I’m involved with.

 What changes have you seen at Chow:Hill over your time here?